Go Back

 Instructions

-• Return the beef to the pot, then add the chicken broth, crushed tomatoes, new potatoes, green beans, and peas.
-Stir well to combine.
+• Return beef to pot.
+Add broth, crushed tomatoes, potatoes, green beans, peas, and parmesan rind (if using).
+Stir well.

 Video